cfpb/qu/articles/data_formats.md

 ### XML

-**TODO**: We do not currently have support for XML, but will soon.
-When we do, it will also support [HAL][].
+**TODO**: Totals and pagination are not currently present.

+XML uses the [Hypertext Application Language (HAL)][HAL] format to convey links to related resources.
+Links are found under the `_links` key and individual datums are found under the `_embedded` key.
 Here is an example of the format for the URL `/data/county_taxes/incomes.xml`.

 ```xml
 <resource href="/data/county_taxes/incomes.xml">